 While the Christian message is wonderfully comforting, we must take care lest our exuberance overwhelms our judgment.
 In particular, it is irrational in the extreme to twist this bedrock Catholic dogma into the assertion that Christ did absolutely everything necessary for our salvation.

-Not to put too fine a point on it, but the manifest and undeniable distinction is that
+Not to put too fine a point on it, but the distinction is that Catholics would make is

 Everything Christ did was *necessary* for our salvation but Christ did not do everything that was *necessary*.
 Christ’s sacrifice merited a saving grace which is able to wash away our stains of sin.
 But while this grace is necessary for salvation, its existence alone is not *sufficient*.
-Because we have free will and absolute moral imperatives exist, it is also necessary for each of us to avail ourselves of this grace by choosing to do good rather than evil.
-Please note this should not diminish our gratitude for the undeserved and transcendent mercy of God ‘s redeeming gift.
+Because absolute moral imperatives exist and we have free will, we have our own part to play.
+We are required to avail ourselves of Christ’s grace by choosing to do good rather than evil.
+Please note this should not diminish our gratitude for the undeserved and transcendent mercy of God‘s redeeming gift.

-Clearly, Christ did not do everything necessary to save us.
+Clearly, Christ did not do everything needed to save us.

 THE DIFFERENCE BETWEEN NOTHING AND SOMETHING SMALL

 Nevertheless, Protestants would argue, because human capabilities are so much less than God’s, our responsibilities must be less than vanishingly small.
-In fact, they must actually be non-existent because in no way can we “earn” our way into heaven.
-And so once we realize that Christ’s grace alone saves us, we are saved.
+In fact, they must be non-existent because Christ’s grace alone saves us.

 The utter irrationality of this sophistry is breathtaking.